• Skip to primary navigation

 Add liquid and crisp in a skillet.

-How to crisp this Slow Cooker Carnitas Recipe in the Oven
+How to Crisp this Slow Cooker Carnitas Recipe in the Oven

 Crock pot carnitas served on a diner roll.

-How to store Crispy Slow Cooker Carnitas
+Store Slow Cooker Pork Carnitas

 Carnitas can be stored in an airtight container in the refrigerator for 3-5 days and in the freezer for 3-4 months.
 To re-heat the carnitas, add a little broth or water to the skillet and warm them up.